user17359/kier-cli/README.md

 ## Usage

-App maintains list of sensors for measurement, to add an sensor use:
+App maintains list of sensors for measurement, to add a sensor use:
 ```sh
 kier-cli add [name] [mac-address]
 ```